 View the Leadership Team's message for Veterans Day

-The Secretary of Defense established the Atomic Veterans Commemorative Service Medal (AVCSM) to commemorate the service and sacrifice of veterans instrumental in the development of our Nation's atomic and nuclear weapons programs.
+The Secretary of Defense established the Atomic Veterans Commemorative Service Medal (AVCSM) and the Atomic Veterans Service Certificate (AVSC) to commemorate the service and sacrifice of veterans instrumental in the development of our Nation's atomic and nuclear weapons programs.
 Our Nation's long-standing nuclear deterrence capability resulted from the service and sacrifice of these Atomic Veterans who participated in the initial testing and development of the weapons programs – especially the dangerous and important work often done in secret due to national security requirements.

 The AVCSM recognizes that the service and sacrifice of Atomic Veterans directly contributed to our freedom and prosperity after World War II, and was pivotal to our Nation's defense during the Cold War.
 Veterans eligible for the medal are those who, while performing official military duties during the period of July 1, 1945, to October 1, 1992:

 - Directly participated in the detonation of an atomic weapon or device;

 - Directly participated in the cleanup of radioactive material resulting from any such atmospheric detonation;

 - Directly participated in the cleanup of radioactive material resulting from an accident associated with an atomic weapon; or

 - Were exposed to ionizing radiation resulting from the operational use of atomic weapons during World War II.